rero/sonar.ch/content/faq.md

 #### Which sorting options are available?

-For now, SONAR does not have sorting options, but it is on the roadmap: we intend to integrate a basic sort by date (ascending, descending) and title.
-Other are not excluded if there is a need.
+By default, document search results are sorted by relevance.
+But it is possible to change this and sort them by title and by date (ascending, descending).

 #### In a [Dedicated repository](/iraas/#shared_vs_dedicated), are the search results coming from the global SONAR or only from that specific repo?